Charles Mingus

 Contemporary Jazz, Post Bop, Bop, Big Band, Free Jazz, Hard Bop, Swing, Avant-garde Jazz, Cool Jazz, Fusion

-Essential Charles Mingus Albums
+Charles Mingus Albums Ranked

 Mingus Ah Um